 NAIROBI, Kenya (AP) " The United Nations commission of inquiry for South Sudan now has broader powers to pursue human rights abuses in the country's civil war.

 The U.N.
-Human Rights Council on Friday gave the commission the ability to collect and preserve evidence and point the finger at suspected perpetrators.
+Human Rights Council on Thursday gave the commission the ability to collect and preserve evidence and point the finger at suspected perpetrators.